Cystic fibrosis: Quality of life

 Chronic illnesses can be difficult to manage.
-CF is a chronic illness that affects the "digestive and respiratory tracts resulting in generalized malnutrition and chronic respiratory infections".
+CF is a chronic illness that affects the "digestive and respiratory tracts resulting in generalized malnutrition and chronic respiratory infections."
 The thick secretions clog the airways in the lungs, which often cause inflammation and severe lung infections.
-If it is compromised, it affects the quality of life of someone with CF and their ability to complete such tasks as everyday chores.
+If it is compromised, it affects the quality of life of someone with CF and their ability to complete activities of daily living (ADLs).

 According to Schmitz and Goldbeck (2006), CF significantly increases emotional stress on both the individual and the family, "and the necessary time-consuming daily treatment routine may have further negative effects on quality of life".
 However, Havermans and colleagues (2006) have established that young outpatients with CF who have participated in the Cystic Fibrosis Questionnaire-Revised "rated some quality of life domains higher than did their parents".
 Consequently, outpatients with CF have a more positive outlook for themselves.
 As Merck Manual notes, "with appropriate support, most patients can make an age-appropriate adjustment at home and school.
 Despite myriad problems, the educational, occupational, and marital successes of patients are impressive."

 Furthermore, there are many ways to enhance the quality of life in CF patients.
 Exercise is promoted to increase lung function.
 Integrating an exercise regimen into the CF patient's daily routine can significantly improve quality of life.
 No definitive cure for CF is known, but diverse medications are used, such as mucolytics, bronchodilators, steroids, and antibiotics, that have the purpose of loosening mucus, expanding airways, decreasing inflammation, and fighting lung infections, respectively.